-- 2. Abuse, including neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases, multiple issues will overlap. - 3.
+Abuse, including neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+In most cases, multiple issues will overlap.

 Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of or deliberately induces, illness in a child. - 4.

 Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
-Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone. - 5.
-Emotional abuse may involve: - (a) Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - (b) Not giving the child opportunities to express their views, deliberately silencing them or 'making fun of what they say or how they communicate - (c) Age or developmentally inappropriate expectations are being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction - (d) Seeing or hearing the ill-treatment of another - (e) Serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children - 6.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.

+Emotional abuse may involve:

+- a) Conveying to a child that they are worthless or unloved, inadequate, or valued only in so far as they meet the needs of another person. - b) Not giving the child opportunities to express their views, deliberately silencing them or 'making fun of what they say or how they communicate. - c) Age or developmentally inappropriate expectations are being imposed on children.
+These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction. - d) Seeing or hearing the ill-treatment of another. - e) Serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.

 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+The activities may involve:
-The activities may involve: - (a) Physical contact, including assault by penetration (for example rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside of clothing

-- (b) Non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet) - 7.
-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children. - 8.
-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse. - 9.
-Once a child is born, neglect may involve a parent or carer failing to: - (a) Provide adequate food, clothing and shelter (including exclusion from home or abandonment) - (b) Protect a child from physical and emotional harm or danger - (c) Ensure adequate supervision (including the use of inadequate caregivers) (d) Ensure access to appropriate medical care or treatment - 10.
+- a) Physical contact, including assault by penetration (for example rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside of clothing. - b) Non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet). - c) Sexual abuse is not solely perpetrated by adult males.
+Women can also commit acts of sexual abuse, as can other children. - d) Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy because of maternal substance abuse. - e) Once a child is born, neglect may involve a parent or carer failing to: - i.
+Provide adequate food, clothing and shelter (including exclusion from home or abandonment).

+- ii.
+Protect a child from physical and emotional harm or danger. - iii.
+Ensure adequate supervision (including the use of inadequate caregivers). - iv.
+Ensure access to appropriate medical care or treatment.

 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-11. Up skirting
+Up skirting

-"The Voyeurism (Offences) Act, which is commonly known as the Up skirting Act, came into force on 12 April 2019.
+"The Voyeurism (Offences) Act, which is commonly known as the Up-skirting Act, came into force on 12 April 2019.
 'Up skirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence.
 Anyone of any gender can be a victim."
 (Keeping Children Safe in Education Sept 2020).

-13. Fabricated-induced illness
+Fabricated-induced illness